Should You Fertilize Desert Landscape Plants?

 Don’t fertilize in late fall.
 This stimulates new growth which is easily frost-damaged.

 Don’t fertilize plants when they are dormant.
-This means you can skip fertilizing landscape plants during the winter.
+This means you can skip fertilizing most landscape plants during the winter.

 Don’t feed nitrogen to plants in the legume family (Fabaceae).
 Their roots contain bacteria which “fix” nitrogen, i.e., turn nitrogen in the air into a form plants can use.